jagal1910/xray-custom-integration-demo/README.md

 [Depending on the package type](https://www.jfrog.com/confluence/display/XRAY/Xray+REST+API#XrayRESTAPI-ComponentIdentifiers), the component's id should look something like `pypi://requests:2.22.0`.

-At the bottom of [db.json](./db.json), create a new database entry with a fake vulnerability for your package.
+At the bottom of [db.json](https://git.jfrog.info/projects/IOT/repos/xray-custom-integration-demo/browse/db.json), create a new database entry with a fake vulnerability for your package.
+The db is read at the time of each request, so if the server is already running there is no need to stop it during this test.

 In the `component_id` field, **do not include the version**.

 Semver ranges are supported by the demo server.

 ```